Kuala Lumpur › Kuala Lumpur Hotels

 Kuala Lumpur – Best Hotels

-- Best Luxury Hotels in Kuala Lumpur: The St. Regis (most luxurious) • The Ritz-Carlton (best spa retreat) • Renaissance (outstanding service) • E&O Residences (best for families) • Mandarin Oriental (upscale local flair).
+- Best Luxury Hotels in Kuala Lumpur: St. Regis (most luxurious) • Ritz-Carlton (best spa retreat) • Renaissance (outstanding service) • E&O Residences (best for families) • Mandarin Oriental (upscale local flair)

-- The best neighborhoods in Kuala Lumpur for visitors are Bukit Bintang (the shopping and nightlife center), KLCC (home to the iconic Petronas Towers and attractions), Golden Triangle (the city’s central business district and a prime location for exploring the city), and Sentral (featuring gorgeous parks, the historical mile, and easy transit options).
+- Best Neighborhoods in Kuala Lumpur for Visitors: Bukit Bintang (shopping and nightlife center), KLCC (Petronas Towers and attractions), Golden Triangle (the city’s central business district and prime location for exploring the city), and Sentral (featuring gorgeous parks, the historical mile, and easy transit options).

 - Malaysian food is known for spicy sambals and flavor fusion of Malay, Chinese, and Indian cuisines.
-The best Malaysian-style, upscale restaurants in KL are Bijan Bar & Restaurant, Enak Kuala Lumpur, and Songket Restaurant.
+The best Malaysian-style, upscale restaurants in KL are Bijan Bar & Restaurant and Songket Restaurant.
 For cheap eats, check out the street food stalls.
 Jalan Alor is the busiest night hawker area, with food stalls serving mostly Chinese dishes.
 The street vendors in Kampung Baru cater to a local crowd and feature more traditional Malay dishes.
 You’ll also find lots of vegetarian options in the Little India/Brickfields neighborhood near Sentral.
 For dinner with a Petronas Towers view, check out SkyBar or Troika.

 - Though public transportation is inexpensive and extensive, the trains, light rail, and monorail lines do not run on a set timetable and are not integrated with each other, making it somewhat difficult to navigate.
-Unless you’re staying near the main rail station at Sentral, you’ll likely have to walk a long way from one train to connect to another.
-It’s worth learning the system for a long stay, but for a short trip, GrabTaxi and Uber are the best options, usually much cheaper than taxis.
+Unless staying near the main rail station at Sentral, you’ll likely have to walk a long way from one train to connect to another.
+It’s worth learning the system for a long stay, but for a short trip, GrabTaxi is the best option, usually much cheaper than taxis.
 For sightseeing around the city, use the Go KL free bus.